-• Diverse mix of uses to create multipurpose areas that bring life to the Urban Centres, underpinning their economic vitality.
-This range of uses includes shops, leisure, homes, community facilities, markets, training, skills and employment opportunities and services located in a focused cluster.
-Some centres are, or will become, the focus for a niche offer or activity, which can provide a unique selling point to help them remain vibrant.
+Diverse mix of uses to create multipurpose areas that bring life to the urban centres, underpinning their economic vitality.
+This range of uses includes shops, leisure, sport and recreation, homes, community facilities, markets, training, skills and employment opportunities and services located in a focused cluster.
+Some centres are, or will naturally become, the focus for a niche offer or activity, which can provide a unique selling point to help them remain vibrant.
+Temporary uses such as popup shops, leisure activities and cultural attractions, including event space, will be supported to bring life and create further activity.